schettino72/zrender-doc-en/docs/samples/element-circle.md

 sidebar_position: 1
 ---

-Draw a static circle in the center of the canvas.
+Draw a static element (circle) in the center of the canvas.

 import ZGraph from '@site/src/components/ZGraph.js';